-The CMI data can shed some light on the reality of the content marketer mindset:
+The CMI data sheds light on the reality of the content marketer mindset.

 “Just 36% of B2B marketers believe they are effective at content marketing.
-It should be noted that, last year, 40% of B2B marketers identified their content marketing as ‘Effective’ or ‘Very Effective.’”
+Last year, 40% of B2B marketers identified their content marketing as ‘Effective’ or ‘Very Effective.'”

 This denotes a decrease in confidence and an awareness of the difficulty of success in content marketing.
-These challenges are exacerbated due to quality content becoming the leading factor of SEO success.
+These challenges are elevated due to quality content becoming the leading factor of SEO success.

 One way to overcome the challenge of content production quantity and quality is to harness your internal workforce.

 The CMI study states that “on average, 44% of companies outsource B2B content creation.”
 However, 56% are in-house only, up from 38% last year.
 Fewer companies are outsourcing content production, shifting the battle from ‘agency vs. agency’ to ‘internal experts vs. internal experts.’

 There are no better subject-matter experts than boots-on-the-ground employees.
 And with Google’s growing emphasis placed on authorship, investing in the development of internal experts can pay dividends down the line.